meltwater/meltwater-killercoda/dashboards-as-code/step2.md

 Log in with user `admin` and password `admin`.

+Google Chrome may suggest you to change the Password, hit skip and you will be taken to Grafana home page.

 Navigate to Explore mode on the lefthand navigation bar, choose gdev-prometheus as data source and query an example metric such as counters_logins.
 If it shows data, you are ready to use grafana instance to add dashboard using Grafanalib.